HackIllinois/blog/_posts/2018-05-19-hackillinois-2018-recap.markdown

 ![food](/assets/article_images/hackillinois-2018-recap/food.jpg "Attendees fill up on food to fuel them through the night")

 HackIllinois also featured a wide array of talks and workshops.
-There were many presentations on interesting techical topics such as machine learning and virtual reality, as well as sessions focused specifically on open source, such as the Women in Open Source panel.
+There were many presentations on interesting technical topics such as machine learning and virtual reality, as well as sessions focused specifically on open source, such as the Women in Open Source panel.
 Some attendees also prepared short lightning talks on a variety of diverse topics, from networking to memes.

 ![women in open source panel](/assets/article_images/hackillinois-2018-recap/wos.jpg "Lively discussion at the women in open source panel")